richiejp/runltp-ng-1/ltx/README.md

 ## Running

-To run the tests use `pytest-3.9 test.py`
+To run the tests use `pytest test.py`

 ## Messages

 LTX is not intended to have a generic MessagePack parser.
 There are several ways in which a message can be encoded.
 However you can assume LTX only accepts the shortest possible encoding.
-Python's msgpack library should take care of this.

 ### Ping